Call +44 20 3662 6586 or +44 7900 882371

-It is a material that was cheap to produce and had excellent resistance to fire and did not deteriorate due to oxidation or ultraviolet light damage.
-During the immediate post war period in the 1950s, this material was used in a number of different forms and was cheaply mass produced into many common building materials with different asbestos content.
+It is a material that was cheap to produce, had excellent resistance to fire, and did not deteriorate due to oxidation or ultraviolet light damage.
+During the immediate post-war period in the 1950s, this material was used in many different forms and was cheaply mass-produced into many common building materials with different asbestos content.

-It was discovered in the late 1950s that asbestos fibres (a natural mineral) are jagged and when the human respiratory system is exposed to these fibres, permanent and irreversible damage is caused to the plural cavity.
-This leads to lesions and plaques and significant and irreversible damage can be caused to the lungs and in some extreme cases, the early symptoms lead to cancers.
+It was discovered in the late 1950s that asbestos fibres (a natural mineral) are jagged.
+When the human respiratory system is exposed to these fibres, permanent and irreversible damage is caused to the [kh1] pleural cavity.
+This leads to lesions and plaques, and significant and irreversible damage can be caused to the lungs.
+In some extreme cases, the early symptoms lead to cancers.

-For this reason, asbestos has to be considered one of the greatest hidden risks to be encountered in a home environment and when discovered, clear advice on removal, regulation, and disposal or management is necessary.
+For this reason, asbestos has to be considered one of the most significant hidden risks encountered in a home environment.
+When discovered, clear advice on removal, regulation, and disposal or management is necessary.

 · Textured wall and ceiling coatings